Cantera/cantera/doc/doxygen/yaml/reactiontypes.md

 species.
 The latter case is equivalent to setting the efficiency for `name` to 1 and the efficiency for all other species to 0.

-Includes field for specifying @ref sec-yaml-efficiencies as well as:
+Includes field for specifying @ref sec-yaml-reactions-efficiencies as well as:

 <b>`high-P-rate-constant`</b>